eth-cscs/DLA-Future/README.md

 - Generalized Symmetric / Hermitian eigenvalue solver (`P[C,Z]HEGVD` and `P[S,D]SYGVD`.
 Can replace any call to ScaLAPACK `P[C,Z]HEGV*` and `P[S,D]SYGV*`.)

 Notes:
-- C++ interface provides a non distributed interface as well.
+- The C++ interface provides a non distributed interface as well.
 - Eigensolvers which computes only a part of the eigenspectrum will be added in future releases.

 ## Getting started with DLAF